Escape-Plan-NA/.github/profile/README.md

 - **Map Randomization**: The server shuffles the map and assigns characters for each game to keep it exciting.

 ---
+## ✨ Extra Features

+Our game is packed with awesome extras to enhance your gameplay experience!
+Here’s are some interesting ⭐

+- **🎮 Tutorial Mode**:  players can learn the game  with an easy-to-follow guide explaination.
+- **🔊 Sound Effects & 🎶 Background Music**: Every move and action is complemented by immersive sound effects.
+- **🏳️ Surrender Option**: play again! and try harder
+- **📜 Move Logs**: Keep track of every move and strategy used during the game, so you can review and learn from each play.
+- **🤖 Bot Mode**: Practice and hone your skills by playing for solo play!
+- **🖥️ Single-Device Mode**: Play with a friend on the same device for quick and easy gameplay without multiple devices.
+- **🏆 Scoreboard**: Track score(s) each player.
+- **🧑‍🎨 Avatar Customization**: Personalize your in-game character by yourselve.
+- **🌗 Dark & Light Modes**: change between dark and light screen settings for comfortable gameplay.
+- **💬 In-Game Chat**: Communicate with your friends in real-time to trick, strategize, or discuss the game as you play.

+---

 ## 🕹️ Game Mechanics